 Please read the rules and guidelines before visiting to find out what items visitors may and may not bring into the library.

-The West Virginia Archives and History Library is located in the Culture Center at the State Capitol Complex in Charleston.
+The West Virginia Archives and History Library is located in the Culture Center at the State Capitol Complex in Charleston (GPS coordinates: 38° 20'15"N 81° 36'50"W).
 If traveling on the Interstate, take Exit 99 (the Greenbrier Street, State Capitol exit) on I-77/64, one mile east of where I-64 and 77 join together in Charleston.
 The Culture Center is located along Greenbrier Street, just beyond the intersection of Greenbrier and Washington streets.
-Metered parking for visitors is available next to the Culture Center except when the legislature is in session and at certain other times.
-Additional visitor parking is available at Laidley Field on Elizabeth Street, again except when the legislature is in session, with shuttle service to the Capitol Complex.
-There also is some metered visitor parking elsewhere on the Capitol Complex.
+Some metered parking for visitors is available on the Capitol Complex.
+Additional visitor parking is available at Laidley Field on Elizabeth Street, except when the legislature is in session, with shuttle service to the Capitol Complex.

+Metered parking at the Capitol Complex is monitored from 8:00 a.m. to 5:00 p.m.
+Monday through Friday.
 The current parking meter rate is $.25 per half hour, with four hours maximum.
 Library patrons may obtain change in the library but should bring some change to get started.
+Parking at metered spaces is free on weekends, holidays, and after 5:00 p.m. on weekdays.

 From the front entrance to the Culture Center, the Archives and History Library is to the right.
 Current hours for the library are: